onflow/cadence/docs/language/accounts.md

 ## Account Storage

 All accounts have storage.
+Both resources and structures can be stored in account storage.

+### Paths

-Objects are stored under paths in storage.
+Objects are stored under paths.
 Paths consist of a domain and an identifier.

 Paths start with the character `/`, followed by the domain, the path separator `/`,